jay-bhogayata/FSJS-2.0/JavaScript/Notes.md

 Functions aren't special data structures in JavaScript — they are just a special type of object that can be called.

 ![if-elseVSswitch](images/if-elseVSswitch.png)

+falsy values (evaluated as false)

+- false
+- undefined
+- null
+- 0
+- NaN
+- ""(Empty String)

+all other values including all object is is evaluated as true.